 Will initiation negatively affect my grades?

-As an honor fraternity, we greatly value academic excellence in our Brothers and Initiates.
+As an honor fraternity, we greatly value academic excellence in our Members and Initiates.
 While Initiation may be challenging, the program is designed to help Initiates succeed by developing impeccable study habits, time management skills, and professional skills that are important for any career field or study.
 Through the Initiation program, we encourage Initiates to grow into great scholars and professionals in the workforce after college.

-Tips For Rushing
+Tips For Recruitment week?

-Do you have any tips for rushing?
+Do you have any tips for recruitment week?

-In order for us to evaluate whether you are a good fit for the fraternity (and vice versa), we encourage you to attend all events that you can, and talk to as many Brothers as possible, so that we can get to know you better.
+In order for us to evaluate whether you are a good fit for the fraternity (and vice versa), we encourage you to attend all events that you can, and talk to as many Members as possible, so that we can get to know you better.
 It is also advisable to check your resume for errors and practicing your interviewing skills.
-Successful Rushees show interest in and knowledge regarding the fraternity's values, and demonstrate strong potential and fit.
+Successful Recruits show interest in and knowledge regarding the fraternity's values, and demonstrate strong potential and fit.
 However, the most important thing to keep in mind is to be yourself and don't forget to have fun!